Diving & Other Activities

 Due to our location Raiders is ideally suited for divers/snorkelers.

-With the ocean and reefs on our doorstep we are able to offer a number of options all of which are within easy reach of the hotel.
-No more spending your surface time on the boat in the hot sun, at Raiders all surface time is spent in the cool comfort of our waterside bar.
+With the ocean and reefs on our doorstep we are able to offer a number of options all of which are within easy reach of our hotel & SSI affiliated Dive Center.
+No more spending your surface time on the boat in the hot sun, the you’ve with Raiders all surface time is spent in the cool comfort of our waterside bar.

 For the non-diver there are options to snorkel, hike, kayak, bird-watch, go fishing, village visits or take a guided tour around the WW2 sites which still remain.